 Clock hour programs: 900 clock hours and 26 weeks of instruction for Title IV, HEA funding.
 Semester credit hour programs: 24 semester credits and 30 weeks.
+Quarter credit hour programs: 36 quarter credits and 30 weeks.

 QUANTITATIVE (PACE) REQUIREMENT

 Students are required to complete his/her educational program in no longer than 150% of the published length of the program as measured in clock hours as determined by the program in order to be considered making Satisfactory Academic Progress.